-The Scientific Committees of Shing-Tung Yau High School Mathematics Awards consist of the International Committee and the National Committee.
+The Scientific Committees of Yau Science Awards (Mathematics) (YSA(Math)) consist of the International Committee and the National Committee.
 The committee members are internationally renowned mathematicians.
 The Scientific Committees are the highest authority of the assessment.
 They safeguard and maintain the academic standard of the Awards.
 There are four rounds of assessments.
 The assessment process and timeline for 2017 are given below:

 - Relevance to mathematical sciences (pure and applied mathematics, statistics and probability)

 : The topics for investigations could be pure mathematics including applied mathematics and statistics.
 In applied mathematics, the issues could be in all the subject areas mentioned in the section of “Research Area”.
 However, the leading factor for evaluation will be in the level of innovation of mathematical methodology in the project.

 - Originality in choice of subject for investigation and/or choice of techniques:

 Subjects for investigation could be either original problems or existing conjectures.
 A participating team is responsible for adequate literature review on the background or originality of its problems.
 A problem known to the learned community in general, but unknown to the participating teams do not constitute originality.

 - Creativity in problem solving and methodology :

 Successful projects, especially those in applied mathematics, are expected to either develop new methodology or to synthesize existing techniques.
 A routine application of existing methodology may not be competitive.

 Development of methodology and solutions are expected to demonstrate rigorous concepts and derivations.

 - Contribution and potential to future mathematical development :